Q: How can I keep my brew warm in the winter time?

-To achieve detectable alcohol levels in kombucha it takes highly technical brewing skills (usually brew masters in commercial breweries) to get the alcohol up over 1% alcohol by volume-- you can rest assured your brew is at or very well under the legal limit of .5%.
+To achieve detectable alcohol levels in kombucha it takes highly technical brewing skills (usually brew masters in commercial breweries) to get the alcohol up over 1% alcohol by volume.
+Youyou can rest assured your brew is at, or very well under, the legal limit of .5%.

-A: While we cannot guarantee the safety of your homebrewed kombucha, it is actually safer to make than fermenting/canning most things at home due to the very low pH level.
-The low pH level of kombucha makes it difficult for an unfriendly organisms to survive in it.
-Like most hand crafted kombucha breweries, we feel raw kombucha is best because its raw state is what makes kombucha so healthy to drink, the living bacteria and healthy acids, enzymes, etc that would be destroyed upon pasteurization.
-Very few commercial breweries pasteurize their kombucha.
-So your home brew set up is no different!
+A: While we cannot guarantee the safety of your home brewed kombucha, it is actually safer than fermenting/canning many other things at home due to its very low pH level.
+The low pH level of kombucha makes it difficult for any unfriendly organisms to survive in it.
+Like most hand-crafted kombucha breweries, we feel raw kombucha is best because the raw state is what makes kombucha so healthy to drink—the living bacteria and healthy acids, enzymes, etc would be destroyed upon pasteurization.
+Very few commercial breweries pasteurize their kombucha, so your home brew set up is no different!

-Q: Can I still use your kit if you want to only make half a gallon? what if I want to make 2 gallons?
+Q: Can I still use your kit if I want to only make half a gallon?
+What if I want to make 2 gallons?

 A: To make less than a gallon, simply reduce each ingredient by the correct ratio.
 For example, in a half gallon brew you would need 1/2 cup of sugar and 1.5-2 TBSP loose leaf tea.

 Your culture/starter tea is not meant for brewing more than 1 gallon.
-If you'd like to brew larger quantities, we would recommend brewing a 1 gallon batch first.
-Let this first brew go for a least 12 - 15 days so the starter tea gets strong enough, and the culture grows large enough, to be able to brew a 2 gallon batch on the next go round.
-Then use both the new culture as well as the original culture for your 2 gallon brew.
+If you'd like to brew larger quantities, we would recommend brewing a 1-gallon batch first.
+Let this first brew go for a least 12-15 days so the starter tea gets strong enough, and the culture grows large enough, to be able to brew a 2-gallon batch on the next go-around.
+Then use both the new culture as well as the original culture for your 2-gallon brew.

 After your first batch, just double the recipe for two gallons!
 So you'll need both your cultures, 2 cups of liquid starter tea, 2 cups of sugar, and 6-8 TBSP loose leaf tea.